 I visited at the start of May when the weather was in the low 20’s and sunny.
 I spent my first 2 hours just wandering around the island and in this time I drunk nearly my whole bottle of water (500ml).
 It’s not the end of the world, there are a few snack stands on the island but they are all mainly around the port (and more expensive than those on the mainland), it’s a fair distance to walk if you are on the far side of the island and run out of water!

 There are plenty of places to stay in the shade thanks to all the trees, however the Path of Paradise is in full sunlight for most of the day it seemed, part of my back got sunburnt while walking this route.

 In the centre of the island was a big flat grassy area that is perfect for kids to play on.
 I saw some families that had taken footballs and frisbees with them as entertainment.
 There is also a playground and outdoor gym equipment.

-Tickets can be bought in front of the ferry boat in the Old Town harbour.
+Tickets to Lokrum Island can be bought in front of the ferry boat in the Old Town harbour.
 It leaves for the main jetty and the guy sits under an umbrella at a desk half way down it.
-It’s past all the other sellers offering other island trips or glass bottom boat rides.
+It’s the only official ferry from Dubrovnik to Lokrum and is past all the other sellers offering other island trips or glass bottom boat rides.
 Return ferry tickets and entrance to the island costs 100kn (around £10/$15).
 The ticket is on a giant postcard of the island which also makes a nice souvenir!

 Have you ever been to Lokrum?
 What did you think of the Island away from the craziness of Dubrovnik’s Old Town?!